Taliban advances in Afghanistan give Kashmir militants a boost | DW | 08.07.2021

 Experts, however, believe that the sense of normalcy could rapidly change following US troops' withdrawal from Afghanistan.

-Akanksha Narain, an expert at the Control Risks security consultancy in New Delhi, argues that after the withdrawal of NATO troops, Afghanistan could once again face a similar situation to what it faced after Soviet forces departed in 1988-89.
+Akanksha Narain, an expert at the Control Risks security consultancy in New Delhi, told DW that Afghanistan could face a similar situation after the withdrawal of NATO troops to what it faced when Soviet forces departed in 1988-89.

-"Mujahideen fighters until 1989 fought against the Soviet troops then dispersed to other theatres, from Chechnya and Kashmir to the Middle East," Narain told DW.
+"Mujahideen fighters until 1989 fought against the Soviet troops, then dispersed to other theaters, from Chechnya and Kashmir to the Middle East," Narain said.

-"A similar situation will arise where many fighters, particularly foreign fighters, might pivot to new theatres or return to previously active theatres.
+"A similar situation will arise where many fighters, particularly foreign fighters, might pivot to new theaters or return to previously active theaters.
 This poses a threat for India and Kashmir," she added.

 After the withdrawal of the Soviet troops from Afghanistan in the late 1980s, an anti-India armed insurgency erupted in India-administered Kashmir.
 While New Delhi blames Pakistan for supporting the armed groups, Islamabad denies the accusations saying that the militancy in Kashmir is indigenous.